 This is where the competitive drive to perfect the art and improve on it began.
-This can be seen in modern day jiu jitsu where the best schools in the world perfect their art and make it their own with unique moves/styles.
-The tournaments is the battlegrounds where teams/clans would battle in a beautiful war to prove their samurai spirit, technical improvements, athleticism, durability, heart, and intelligence.
+This can be seen in modern-day jiu-jitsu where the best schools in the world perfect their art and make it their own with unique moves/styles.
+The tournaments are the battlegrounds where teams/clans would battle in a beautiful war to prove their samurai spirit, technical improvements, athleticism, durability, heart, and intelligence.
 Samurais would fight to the death with these techniques but now it is regulated with fair rules and proper referees to prevent loss of life.

 Jigoro Kano (December 10, 1860 - May 4, 1938)

 Another similar origin story is one of the Chinese monk named Chin Gen Pinh.
-After the fall of the Ming dynasty, it is said that he travelled to Japan and brought his knowledge of Chikura Karube, a wrestling sport developed around 200 BC.
-It is believed that chikura karube become the earliest versions of jiu jitsu in Japan.
-The Buddhist traditions is also believed to be a huge influence on the respect and moral standards placed in many jiu jitsu schools today.
+After the fall of the Ming dynasty, it is said that he traveled to Japan and brought his knowledge of Chikura Karube, a wrestling sport developed around 200 BC.
+It is believed that chikura karube become the earliest versions of jiu-jitsu in Japan.
+The Buddhist traditions are also believed to be a significant influence on the respect and moral standards placed in many jiu-jitsu schools today.

 The origin of jiu-jitsu is still widely known to have started in Japan.
 However, historians still have troubles pinpointing the exact beginning of the art.
 I believe that there is no exact moment jiu-jitsu/martial arts was born.
 I believe martial arts is in our human nature.
 From the cradle to the grave it is essential for humans to move to maintain health and balance and the need to know how to defend ourselves is a primal need to avoid life-threatening situations.